Holy See–Soviet Union relations: Pius XII

 According to Winston Churchill, the French PM Pierre Laval asked Joseph Stalin, "Can't you do something to encourage religion and the Catholics in Russia?
 It would help me so much with the Pope."
 Stalin replied, "The Pope?
 How many divisions has he got?"

 Pius XII's pontificate faced extraordinary problems.
 In the 1930s, the public protests and condemnations of his predecessors had not deterred the Soviet authorities from persecuting all Christian churches as hostile to Marxism–Leninism.
 The persecution of the Catholic Church was a part of an overall attempt to eradicate religion in the Soviet Union.
 In 1940, after Germany had occupied western Poland, the Soviet Union annexed eastern Poland, along with the Baltic countries, including the predominantly Catholic Lithuania.

 Two months after his election on May 12, 1939, in Singolari Animi, a papal letter to the Sacred Congregation of the Oriental Church, Pius XII reported again the persecutions of the Catholic faith in the Soviet Union.
 Three weeks later, while he was honouring the memory of Saint Vladimir on the 950th anniversary of his baptism, he welcomed Ruthenian priests and bishops and members of the Russian colony in Rome, prayed for those who suffered in their country and awaited with their tears the hour of the coming of the Lord.

 Persecution began at once as large parts of Poland and the Baltic States were incorporated into the Soviet Union.
 Almost immediately, the United Catholic Churches of Armenia, Ukraine and Ruthenia were attacked.
 While most Oriental Christians belong to an Orthodox Church, some, such as the Armenian Catholic Church, Ukrainian Greek Catholic Church and the Ruthenian Greek Catholic Church, are united with Rome, which allowed them to keep their own Oriental liturgy and Church laws.

 After World War II, the Russian Orthodox Church was given some freedom by the government of Joseph Stalin, but not the Eastern Catholic Churches, which were united with Rome.
 Leaders of those Churches faced intense pressure to break with Rome and to unite with Moscow.
 Pope Pius addressed specifically the Ruthenian Catholic Church in Ukraine.
 The encyclical Orientales omnes Ecclesias is a summary of the relations between the Eastern churches and Rome until the persecutions in 1945.

 Some Ruthenians, resisting Polonisation, felt deserted by the Vatican and returned to the Russian Orthodox Church during Pius XI's pontificate.

-Dialogue: 1958 to 1978
+Dialogue (1958–1978)

 John XXIII

-The brief papacy of John XXIII had attempts to reconcile with the Russian Orthodox Church in the hope of reducing tensions with the Soviet Union and contributing to peace in the world.
-The Second Vatican Council did not condemn Communism or even mention it, in what some have called a secret agreement between the Holy See and the Soviet Union.
+The papacy of Pope John XXIII had attempts to reconcile with the Russian Orthodox Church in the hope of reducing tensions with the Soviet Union and contributing to peace in the world.
+The Second Vatican Council did not condemn communism nor even mention it, in what some have called a secret agreement between the Holy See and the Soviet Union.
 In Pacem in terris, John XXIII also sought to prevent nuclear war and tried to improve relations between the Soviet Union and the United States.
 He began a policy of dialogue with Soviet leaders to seek conditions in which Eastern Catholics could find relief from persecution.